 The Nuclear Medicine Residency Program is a three-year training program.
 The Program requires an internship year as a prerequisite to residency training.
 The program meets all requirements of the American Board of Nuclear Medicine in Nuclear Medicine.

 Advances in the field of Nuclear Medicine have significantly increased the educational needs of residents over the past decade.
-The teaching program at The Mount Sinai Medical Center is a dynamic one that is responsive to these changes.
+The teaching program at The Mount Sinai Health System is a dynamic one that is responsive to these changes.
 We strive to provide our residents with the knowledge and skills that are required for any possible future experience in Nuclear Medicine that they might aspire to - including a research position at a university, clinical subspecialty practice at a major medical center, or a general Nuclear Medicine practice in a community setting.

 To achieve this goal, we teach residents with a combination of didactic lectures and participation at interactive resident conferences.
 We offer a comprehensive orientation lecture series for our new residents and provide an extensive resident conference schedule.
 At Mount Sinai, resident conferences are conducted at least twice per day; often there are three conferences in a day.
 Departmental conferences occur several times a day at Mount Sinai and are open to all residents.